MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-create-analysis-views-reports.md

 ## <a name="setting-up-line-and-column-layouts"></a>Setting Up Line and Column Layouts
  On the **Analysis Report** page, you can view different line and column layouts according to what you have set up.
 You set up your lines or line templates on the **Analysis Line Templates** page.
 In this page, you can define the name of the report and the objects you want to show in the lines of your report.
 You set up your columns on the **Analysis Column Templates** page.
 In this page, you can define the name of the column template and the analysis parameters that you want to show in the report as columns.
 On the **Analysis Column Templates** page, each line represents a column in your report.
 Note that analysis lines and analysis columns are independent from each other.

-Based on the lines and columns you have set up, the programme will aggregate the result of your report in the **Analysis Report** matrix page, such as in this example:
+Based on the lines and columns you have set up, application will aggregate the result of your report in the **Analysis Report** matrix page, such as in this example:

 | |Sales Current Month|Sales Last Month|Sales Last Month %|
 |-|-|-|-|